thadguidry/respec/Errors-FAQ.md

 ### Is the term defined in some other document/specification?

-1. Search for the term at [XRef Search UI](https://respec.org/xref/).
+1. Search for the term using [XRef Search UI](https://respec.org/xref/).
 If the term is found:
    1. If the error message above does not contain the specification where term is defined, add the specification shortname to [`xref`](xref)'s specs.
    1. Otherwise, the error is due to an invalid for-context (i.e., term is defined in-context of some other term) or type-context (like referencing an exception using syntax meant for referencing concepts).
 Copy-paste the "How to Cite" of the relevant match from [XRef Search UI](https://respec.org/xref/).
 1. If the term is not found: